flxholle/ForensicEye/README.md

    the [releases page](https://github.com/flxholle/ForensicEye/releases/latest) or use the `auto_run.sh` script.
 2. Open the app and grant the necessary permissions, either by clicking "Grant all permissions" or clicking selected data source buttons with their names on it.
+If `Shizuku` is installed and running all permissions can be granted at once.
 3. The icon indicator next to the data source button can have the following states:

 - Unsupported: The data source is not supported on the current device or Android version.